Fukuoka Foreign Language College | All Important Aspects You Need to Know

 College Location

-First of all, let’s talk about Fukuoka, where the school is.
-The city of Fukuoka is located on the island of Kyushu, southwestern Japan’s four major islands.
-Also, with a population of about 1.5 million, it is a city built on commerce and has become the cultural and commercial center of the island.
-Further, Fukuoka city provides a comfortable living as well as a learning environment for Westerners who want to learn about Japan, its culture, and its language without getting lost in the crowds.
+Firstly, let’s discuss Fukuoka, where the school is located.
+The city of Fukuoka can be found on the island of Kyushu, one of southwestern Japan’s four major islands.
+With a population of approximately 1.5 million, it has emerged as a major center of commerce, culture, and education on the island.
+Moreover, Fukuoka offers a comfortable living atmosphere and an ideal learning environment for Westerners who desire to learn about Japan, its unique culture, and language, all without losing themselves in the crowds.

-In addition, you can reach the college via JR: a 5-minute walk from the JR Yoshizuka Station, West Exit (1 stop from JR Hakata Station).
-Then, if you would prefer the subway: 5 minutes’ walk from Maidashi Kyudai Byoin-Mae Station, Exit #3 (4 stops from Tenjin Station) on the Hakozaki Line of the Fukuoka City Subway.
+The college is accessible via the JR, a 5-minute walk from the JR Yoshizuka Station West Exit, which is only one stop away from the JR Hakata Station.
+Alternatively, it is also accessible via the subway, with a 5-minute walk from Maidashi Kyudai Byoin-Mae Station Exit #3, which is only four stops away from Tenjin Station on the Hakozaki Line of the Fukuoka City Subway.

 Student Demographics